wxu-ml/wxu-ml.github.io-2/_pages/about.md

 - *2022.12*: &nbsp; One paper was accepted by The AAAI Conference on Artificial Intelligence (AAAI 2023, <font color="red">CCF-A</font>).
 Thanks to all coauthors!

 # ✏️ Call for Paper
-- Electronics (Q2, IF: 2.9) special issue on 'Data-Driven Intelligence in Autonomous Systems', Deadline: 15 August 2024.
+- Electronics (Q2, IF: 2.9) special issue on 'Data-Driven Intelligence in Autonomous Systems', Deadline: 15 May 2025.
 [Call for paper](https://www.mdpi.com/journal/electronics/special_issues/data_auto_sys)

 # 📝 Publications